Schedule Conversation

 A Knowledge Gap occurs when employees lack the necessary information, skills, or understanding to perform their roles effectively.
 Evaluating this gap involves three key components:

-- Recruitment: Do we recruit the right talent?
+• Talent: Do we recruit the right talent?

 Hiring the right individuals is the first step in bridging the Knowledge Gap.
-Assess whether your recruitment strategies are aligned with the skills and capabilities needed for success. - Onboarding: Have we been onboarding them the right way?
+Assess whether your recruitment strategies align with the skills and capabilities needed for success.

 An effective onboarding process guarantees that new employees are seamlessly integrated into the company culture while gaining a clear understanding of their roles and responsibilities.
-Evaluate whether your onboarding practices effectively communicate essential knowledge and expectations. - Ongoing Training: Do I conduct ongoing training?
+Evaluate whether your onboarding practices effectively communicate essential knowledge and expectations.

 2. Importance Gap